-Volusia Sandhill Ecosystem
+The Volusia Sandhill Ecosystem

 A Teaching Landscape

-It will take years to recover the longleaf sandhill ecosystem that once existed here — a one-acre, dry, sandy slope of the DeLand Ridge, located behind the Rinker Environmental Learning Center and part of the Gillespie Museum grounds.
+It will take years to recover the longleaf sandhill ecosystem that once existed here — on a one-acre, dry, sandy slope of the DeLand Ridge, located behind the Rinker Environmental Learning Center and part of the Gillespie Museum grounds.

-More than a restoration, this ongoing project is also an outdoor classroom and living museum, offering a unique opportunity for environmental education about a rapidly disappearing ecosystem.
-Some outdoor classroom activities include investigations into Leaf Transpiration and sandhill Soil Profiles, a Sandhill Scavenger Hunt, and a Citizen Science Pollinator Project, where participants observe pollinator activity in the sandhill and add their data to an ongoing inquiry.
+More than a restoration, the ongoing project is also an outdoor classroom and living museum, offering a unique opportunity for environmental education about a rapidly disappearing ecosystem.
+Some outdoor classroom activities include investigations into Leaf Transpiration and sandhill Soil Profiles, a Plant and Pollinator Crossword Puzzle and Word Search, a Sandhill Scavenger Hunt, a Pollinator Scavenger Hunt, a Watercolor Painting in Nature video, and a Citizen Science Pollinator Observation Project, where participants observe pollinator activity in the sandhill and add their data to an ongoing inquiry.

 Paths through the landscape feature learning stations and interpretive signs to educate visitors about a critical ecosystem that once stretched across the southeastern U.S. — with a special focus on DeLand and Central Florida — from the geologic history of its coarse sands and limestone substrata to the flora and fauna that live in it.

-- a source of seeds and restoration ecological research for the Stetson Seed Library
+- a source of seeds and restoration ecological research for the Stetson Seed Library.

-- a Florida Wildflower Demonstration Garden, supported by the Florida Wildflower Foundation and Lyonia Chapter, Florida Native Plant Society
+- a Florida Wildflower Demonstration Garden, supported by the Florida Wildflower Foundation and Lyonia Chapter, Florida Native Plant Society.

-- the Volusia Sandhill Pollinator Project, a collaboration between university biologists and museum visitors to identify and monitor pollinators in a developing urban ecosystem
+- the Volusia Sandhill Pollinator Project, a collaboration between university biologists and museum visitors to identify and monitor pollinators in a developing urban ecosystem.